BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

 # But where?

-  * Ca. August 2013: Adi Kriegisch asks Aaron where he could find good recommendations on SSL settings.
+  * Ca. August 2013: Adi Kriegisch asks Aaron Kaplan where he could find good recommendations on SSL settings.
   * Does that exist?
 At that time:
     - no ssllabs cookbook
     - only theoretical recommendations (ENISA, eCrypt II, NIST)